wmo-im/GTStoWIS2/README.rst

 feeds.
 The topics chosen are taken from the existing tables, subject to a few conventions, to create a starting point.

-To do so, it needs to create an executable version of the WMO Tables from 386.
+To do so, we need an executable version of the Tables from WMO 386.
 Those tables are in this directory with names like TableB.json (where TableB includes both B1 and B2 in a single table).
-Where they can be literally used, the tables are in json format. where some processing is required, the input is a comma separated value, or csv file.
+Where they can be literally used, the tables are in json format. where some comments or processing is required, the input is a comma separated value, or csv file.

 There proved to many gaps in the existing tables.
 Where the tables were